 Contributions are recognized when the donor makes a promise to give to the Organizations that is, in substance, unconditional.
 Unconditional promises to give are recognized as revenues or gains in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions.
-When a restriction expires, net assets with donor restrictions are recognized when the conditions on which they depend are substantially met.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 The Organizations use the allowance method to determine uncollectible unconditional promises receivable.
 The allowance is based on prior years' experience and management's analysis of specific promises made.